 However, it’s still a good idea!
 Allianz Travel Insurance’s emergency medical benefits have a few advantages your regular health insurance may not provide:

 Yes!
 We get more than 4,000 calls each year from travelers who need help with a medical emergency.
 The most common emergencies we see are things that can happen to anyone, even people who are generally healthy and fit: fractures from falls; trauma (often from motor vehicle accidents); cardiovascular problems, such as a heart attack or stroke; and pulmonary/respiratory problems, such as a collapsed lung.

 Active travelers especially need travel medical insurance, if you plan to participate in activities such as hiking, cycling, skiing, horseback riding, etc. on your trip.
 Just make sure you read the exclusions in your plan.
 Certain high-risk activities are excluded from coverage.

 Yes!
 Children aren’t immune from medical emergencies while traveling, whether a tummy bug or a fractured wrist.
-Luckily, two of our plans offer free coverage for children 17 and under when traveling with a parent or grandparent: OneTrip Prime and OneTrip Premier, which doubles most OneTrip Prime post-departure benefit limits (*not available on policies issued to Pennsylvania residents).
+Luckily, two of our plans offer free coverage* for children 17 and under when traveling with a parent or grandparent: OneTrip Prime and OneTrip Premier, which doubles most OneTrip Prime post-departure benefit limits (*not available on policies issued to Pennsylvania residents).